MADE POSSIBLE BY:

 If you have already confirmed that you qualify, click the button to apply.
 Otherwise, read below for more information.

-Energy Smart Colorado now facilitates the CARE Program (Colorado Affordable Residential Energy) to assist income-qualified residents in improving the comfort, safety and efficiency of their home.
+Energy Smart Colorado partners now facilitate the CARE Program (Colorado Affordable Residential Energy) to assist income-qualified residents in improving the comfort, safety and efficiency of their home.

 This program provides the following, free of charge, for qualifying residents: